microsoft/reactxp/docs/docs/apis/userinterface.md

 // Indicates the default maximum "size multiplier" for text increase.
-// Defaults to 0.0 which indicates no cap. getMaxContentSizeMultiplier(): SyncTasks.Promise<number>;
+// Defaults to 0.0 which indicates no cap.
+// Note: Most versions of React Native don’t support this interface. getMaxContentSizeMultiplier(): SyncTasks.Promise<number>;

 // Sets the default maximum "size multiplier" for text increase or
 // decrease.
 Values must be 0 or >= 1.
-setMaxContentSizeMultiplier(maxContentSizeMultiplier: number): void;
+// Note: Most versions of React Native don’t support this interface. setMaxContentSizeMultiplier(maxContentSizeMultiplier: number): void;

 // Dismisses the on-screen keyboard (applies to mobile only)